joelvdw/game-of-life/README.md

 Those are some examples of known structures in the Conway's Game of Life.
 They can be given to the program with the `-f` parameter

 # Copyright
-This project was made by Joël von der Weid, a student in HEPIA engineering school.
+This project was made by Joël von der Weid.
-This project is under the GPL License
+This project is under the MIT license.
+See [LICENSE](LICENSE) file for more information.